-Select Enable flip object if you want to to flip the image in the title text upside down or from left to right, depending on your requirement.
-You can also enable a fade effect on the image.
+You can select Fade to enable a fade effect on an inserted image.
 Select whether to enable a fade-in and/or fade-out on the image.

 Note: when a fade is applied, note that keyframes are added to the Opacity keyframe timeline so you can customize the length of the fade, if required.
-See Utilizing PiP Keyframes for more information.
+See Utilizing PIP Keyframes for more information.